-Note, the clock input could also be driven via a sine wave, which is centered around the digital threshold (i.e., DVDD/2), and meets the min/max logic threshold.
+Note, that the clock input could also be driven via a sine wave, which is centered around the digital threshold (i.e., DVDD/2) and meets the min/max logic threshold.
 This will typically result in a slight degradation in the phase noise, which becomes more noticeable at higher sampling rates and output frequencies.
-Also, at higher sampling rates, the 20% tolerance of the digital logic threshold should be considered since it will affect the effective clock duty cycle and subsequently cut into the required data setup and hold times.
+Also, at higher sampling rates, the 20% tolerance of the digital logic threshold should be considered since it will affect the effective clock duty cycle and, subsequently, cut into the required data setup and hold times.

-INPUT CLOCK/DATA TIMING RELATIONSHIP
+INPUT CLOCK AND DATA TIMING RELATIONSHIP

 SNR in a DAC is dependent on the relationship between the position of the clock edges and the point in time at which the input data changes.
-The AD9752 is positive edge triggered, and so exhibits SNR sensitivity when the data transition is close to this edge.
-In general, the goal when applying the AD9752 is to make the data transitions shortly after the positive clock edge.
+The AD9754 is positive edge triggered, and so exhibits SNR sensitivity when the data transition is close to this edge.
+In general, the goal when applying the AD9754 is to make the data transitions close to the negative clock edge.
 This becomes more important as the sample rate increases.
-Figure 24 shows the relationship of SNR to clock placement with different sample rates, much more tolerance is allowed in clock placement, while at higher rates, much more care must be taken.
+Figure 23 shows the relationship of SNR to clock placement.

-Figure 24.
-SNR vs. Clock Placement @ $f{OUT} = 10$ MHz
+Figure 23.
+SNR vs. Clock Placement @ $f{OUT} = 10 \text{ MHz}$